Rochdy-max/tensorflow-model-design/README.md

 # tensorflow-model-design
-Present some Neural Networks Architectures
+An overview of some Neural Networks Architectures with Tensorflow